 - This initial warranty may focus mostly on defects that arise from the manufacturing or distribution process to ensure customers feel satisfied with their initial purchase.

-- Without the purchase of an extended warranty, the manufacturer warranty will only cover the product for a limited time.
+- Without the purchase of an extended warranty, the manufacturer's warranty will only cover the product for a limited time.

-In contrast, an extended warranty will extend the product’s protection for and some also provide coverage for other issues caused by accidents.
+In contrast, an extended warranty will extend the product's protection, and some also provide coverage for issues caused by accidents.
 Sometimes, manufacturers or retailers sell their own extended warranties; however, extended warranties are also available from third parties.

 How Do Extended Warranties Work?